keboola/component-asana-v2/component_config/component_short_description.md

-Allows users to extract dtails and status of your projects and tasks.
+Allows users to extract details and status of your projects and tasks.